andyli/blog/content/posts/2008/2008-11-15_some-free-tools-for-usabilityaccessibility-testing.md

 URL: <http://chrispederick.com/work/web-developer/>

-Here is yet another firefox extension.
+Here is yet another Firefox extension.
 Actually this toolbar is a must-have for web developers.
-The functions are too many, I try to name a few: button to resize your window to 800\*600 (or any other presets), button for W3C validation service, disable cache, disable javascript etc.
+The functions are too many, I try to name a few: button to resize your window to 800\*600 (or any other presets), button for W3C validation service, disable cache, disable JavaScript etc.

   [HTML Validator in action]: /files/2008/tidy80_preview.png